AsherBond/storywheel/README.md

 ## Introduction

 Story Wheel was created by Johannes Wagener and Katharina Birkenbach during MusicHackDay Boston 2011.
 It lets people record a story around their Instagram pictures and share it as a nostalgic slideshow on the web.
+Check it out on http://storywheel.cc

 ## Technical Details

 The application is built as a client-side javascript app.
 Ruby on Rails is only used to provide facebook open graph tags, precache some of the SoundCloud API requests and to have nice links for the stories.

-The audio recording when creating a new storywheel is provided by the SoundCloud Javascript SDK using Adobe Flash and then uploaded and stored on SoundCloud.

-Timed comments are then created to reference each Instagram picture to a specific time position in this recording.
+The audio recording when creating a new storywheel is implemented using the SoundCloud Javascript SDK and then uploaded to SoundCloud.
+Timed comments are then created to reference each picture to a specific time position in this recording.

-Aside from that a moderated group on SoundCloud is used to currate the tracks shown on the landing page.
+A moderated group is used to currate the stories shown on the landing page.

 ## Custom Story Wheels

 Due to the fact that all stories are basically just SoundCloud tracks with timed comments to trigger the next slide/picture it is possible to turn already existing tracks on SoundCloud into stories without having to use the recording flow on storywheel.cc.
+This also allows to use pictures that are not stored on Instagram.

 The followings steps are necessary to do that: